Bacon and Goat Cheese Aioli Burger with Crispy Onions

 I suppose we asked for it though, when we dug for details on a menu that consists of “Hamburger” and “Cheeseburger.”

 Eric and I went to a local burger place a couple weeks ago and asked the cashier what he usually gets.
 “Goat cheese and bacon.”
 Um, excuse me, I want THAT.
 Being the goat cheese freak that I am, I knew I would love it and I did.
 I decided to jazz it up here with some tangy lemon aioli and crispy onions strings.
+We all know aioli is a fancy word for flavored mayonnaise and I say, what’s wrong with that!
+The lemon and goat cheese are a delicious mix on this bacon and aioli burger.

 Bacon and Goat Cheese Aioli Burger with Crispy OnionsMakes 4 large hamburgers adjust servings